Una Merkel: Career

-Invited to Hollywood by famous director D. W. Griffith to play Ann Rutledge in his film Abraham Lincoln (1930), Merkel became a big success in sound films.
+Invited to Hollywood by director D. W. Griffith to play Ann Rutledge in his film Abraham Lincoln (1930), Merkel became a big success in sound films.
 During the 1930s, she became a popular second lead in a number of films, usually playing the wisecracking best friend of the heroine, supporting actresses such as Jean Harlow, Carole Lombard, Loretta Young, and Eleanor Powell.

 Merkel was known for her Kewpie-doll looks, strong Southern accent, and wry line delivery.
 She played Sam Spade's secretary in the original 1931 version of The Maltese Falcon.
 Merkel was a Metro-Goldwyn-Mayer contract player from 1932 to 1938, appearing in as many as 12 films in a year, often on loan-out to other studios.
 She was also often cast as leading lady opposite Jack Benny, Harold Lloyd, Franchot Tone, and Charles Butterworth, among others.

 In 42nd Street (1933), Merkel played a streetwise show girl.
 In the famous "Shuffle Off to Buffalo" number, Merkel and Ginger Rogers sang the verse: "Matrimony is baloney.
 She'll be wanting alimony in a year or so./Still they go and shuffle, shuffle off to Buffalo."
 Merkel appeared in both the 1934 and the 1952 film versions of The Merry Widow, playing different roles.
 She received second billing in The Good Old Soak (1937) with Wallace Beery and Ted Healy in the same year that Healy died mysteriously.

 One of her most famous roles was in the Western comedy Destry Rides Again (1939), in which her character, Lily Belle, gets into a famous "cat-fight" with Frenchie (Marlene Dietrich) over the possession of her husband's trousers, won by Frenchie in a crooked card game.
 She played the elder daughter to the W. C. Fields character, Egbert Sousé, in the 1940 film The Bank Dick.
 Her film career went into decline during the 1940s, although she continued working in smaller productions and in radio as Adeline Fairchild on The Great Gildersleeve.
 In 1950, she starred with William Bendix in the baseball comedy Kill the Umpire, which was a surprise hit.

 She made a comeback as a middle-aged woman playing mothers and maiden aunts, and in 1956 won a Tony Award for her role on Broadway in The Ponder Heart, adapted from the novella of the same name.
 She had a major part in the MGM 1959 film The Mating Game as Paul Douglas's character's wife and Debbie Reynolds' character's mother, and was nominated for an Academy Award for Best Supporting Actress in Summer and Smoke (1961).
 She was also featured as Brian Keith's character's housekeeper, Verbena, in the Walt Disney comedy The Parent Trap in 1961.
 Her final film role was opposite Elvis Presley in Spinout (1966).